 ‘Svarbhanu’, one of the asuras changed his appearance to a deva to obtain some portion of the Amrit.
 However, Surya (Sun) and the Chandra (Moon) realized that Svarbhanu was an Asura and not one of the devas.
 Knowing this, Lord Vishnu severed Svarbhanu’s head with his discus, the Sudarshan Charka.

-However, even though his head and body became separate, they still remained immortal as the separate entity because before his head was served, he managed to drink a drop of the nectar from the Amrit.
+However, even though his head and body became separated, they still remained immortal as the separate entity because before his head was served, he managed to drink a drop of the nectar from the Amrit.
 The Head is known as Rahu and the headless body is the Ketu.
-Since then Rahu and Ketu constantly chase the Sun and the Moon for revenge as they are the cause of separating the head and body of the devil Rahu.
+Since then Rahu and Ketu constantly chase the Sun and the Moon for revenge as they are the cause of separating the head and body of the Asura Rahu.
 It is a popular belief that when they succeed catching Sun and Moon they swallow them causing Solar or Lunar eclipse but they can’t hold them for long and Sun and Moon emerge again intact as they also had nectar and are immortal.

 Scientifically, Rahu and Ketu denote the two points of intersection of the paths of the Sun and the Moon as they move around the celestial sphere.
 Therefore, Rahu and Ketu are respectively called the North and the South Lunar nodes.
 Sometimes when the moon passes these nodes, it is aligned perfectly between the earth and the sun to create eclipses.